 try-meth-oh-prim and sul-fah-meth-ox-ah-zole

-Trimethoprim and sulfamethoxazole is used to treat and prevent bacterial infections.
+Trimethoprim and sulfamethoxazole is an antibiotic used to treat and prevent bacterial infections.

 Take trimethoprim and sulfamethoxazole regularly as directed.
+You can take it with or without food.
 Keep taking it until the course is finished, even if you start to feel better.

 Take the missed dose as soon as possible and continue as directed.